 Adjust The Fit of Your Socks While Playing

 As we have seen, socks play a huge part in the formation of blisters.

 You must try to make sure that your socks feel and look perfect on your feet when you first put them on meaning that there’s no excess material bulging out anywhere.
-You want to make sure that everything is perfectly smooth so when you put your boots on the sock remains perfectly smooth inside.
+You want to make sure that everything is perfectly smooth so that when you put your boots on the sock remains perfectly smooth inside.